onflow/flow/flips/20201310-storage-fees.md

 ### Storage Fees Smart Contract

+The smart contract can be seen [here](https://github.com/onflow/flow-core-contracts/pull/76).

-Each account will have a public `StorageCapacity.depositStorage` capability and a private `StorageCapacity` resource on predetermined paths.
+Each account will have a public `StorageReservationReceiver` capability and a private `StorageReservation` resource on predetermined paths.

-The `StorageCapacity` resource will be defined on the `StorageFees` smart contract:
+The `StorageReservationReceiver` resource interface will be defined on the `StorageFees` smart contract and has the following parts:
-- has a `storageCapacity` field which defines how much storage can the account holding this resource use.
+- Has a `deposit` method which anyone can use to increase the accounts' reserved tokens.

+The `StorageReservation` resource will be defined on the `StorageFees` smart contract and has the following parts:
-- has a `FlowVault` with Flow that was used for paying for this storage.
-This vault cannot be accessed by anyone except the `StorageFees` smart contract.
-The exception is the balance of this flow vault which should be readable by anyone.
+- Has a `FlowVault` that holds the reserved Flow tokens.
+This vault cannot be accessed directly.
-- has an array of pairs of UInt64, UFix64 `purchases` used for keeping track of how much storage was purchased for how much flow.
-- has a `depositStorage` function that can only be used by the `StorageFees` smart contract (is this possible?):
-    - it should increment the `storageCapacity` field deposit into the `FlowVault` and append to `purchases`
+- Has a `deposit` method which anyone can use to increase the accounts' reserved tokens, by calling it through the `StorageReservationReceiver`.
+- Has a `withdraw` method which the holder of the account can use to withdraw reserved tokens (but not below `minimumStorageReservation`).

+All functions of the `StorageReservation` resource should check that this `StorageReservation` is on the correct account on the correct path.

 The `StorageFees` smart contract will also have the following responsibilities:

 - Definitions:
-    - `minimumStorageUnit`: define the minimum unit (chunk) size of storage in bytes.
-Storage can only be bought (or refunded) in a multiple of the minimum storage unit.
-    - `minimumAccountStorage`: defines the minimum amount of `storage_capacity` an address can have and also the amount every new account has. `minimumAccountStorage` is a multiple of `minimumStorageUnit`.
+    - `minimumStorageReservation`: defines the minimum amount of reserved flow tokens an account can have and also the amount every new account has.
+If an account has less than this many tokens reserved (this can only happen if `minimumStorageReservation` changes in the future) the account effectively has zero `storage_capacity` and any future transaction that touches that account will fail (if it doesn't also reserve more storage for the account).
-    - `flowPerByte`: defines the cost of 1 byte of storage in FLOW tokens.
+    - `storageBytesPerReservedFlow`: defines the amount of bytes of storage capacity one reserved Flow token represents.
-    - `flowPerAccountCreation`: define the cost of purchasing the initial minimum storage in FLOW tokens.
-    - `refundingEnabled`: defines if accounts can refund storage
+    - `refundingEnabled`: defines if accounts can refund storage.
-- `minimumAccountStorage`, `refundingEnabled`, `flowPerByte` and `flowPerAccountCreation` should be able to change in the future.
+- `minimumStorageReservation`, `storageBytesPerReservedFlow` and `refundingEnabled` should be able to change in the future.
 - Functions:
-    - `setupStorageForAccount(paymentVault, authAccount)`:
+    - `setupAccountStorage(account, storageReservation)`:
-        - The paymentVault should have funds for the minimum storage needed by the address.
+        - The `storageReservation` `FlowVault` should have the balance of at least `minimumStorageReservation`.
-        - Check if `StorageCapacity` is already present on the account (if so panic; account already bought some storage).
+        - Check if `StorageReservation` is already present on the account (if so panic; account already has some storage).
-        - Create the `StorageCapacity` resource with `minimumAccountStorage` and put the `paymentVault` into it.
+        - Create the `StorageReservation` resource with `storageReservation` on it.
-        - Put this `StorageCapacity` resource onto the account with a corresponding receiver.
+        - Put this `StorageReservation` resource onto the account with a corresponding `StorageReservationReceiver`.
-    - `purchaseStorageForAddress(paymentVault, address, amount)`:
-        - The payer pays for extra storage needed by the address.
-        - Check if `StorageCapacity` is present on the address (if not so panic; account needs to buy initial storage first).
-        - Check if amount is divisible by `minimumStorageUnit` (if not panic).
-        - Check if correct amount of funds were provided by `paymentVault`.
-Should be `flowPerByte` x amount
-        - Using `StorageCapacity.depositStorage` on the destination account, increment its `StorageCapacity.storageCapacity` and deposit `paymentVault` into `StorageCapacity.FlowVault`.
-    - `refundStorage(authAccount, amount)`:
-        - The account refunds its own purchased storage to its own vault
-        - Check if `StorageCapacity` is present on the address (if not so panic; account needs to buy initial storage first)
-        - Check if `amount` is divisible by `minimumStorageUnit` (if not panic)
-        - Check if this would put account below `minimumAccountStorage` (if so panic)
-        - If account refunds too much storage capacity (it is using more than it has left) the transaction will fail anyway, so no need to check for that.
-        - Using `StorageCapacity.purchases` to determine how much Flow to return, withdraw from `StorageCapacity.FlowVault` edit `StorageCapacity.purchases` and reduce `StorageCapacity.storageCapacity`
-        - return the withdrawn vault

-The `StorageFees` smart contract needs to cover four cases:
+The `StorageFees` smart contract needs to cover three cases:

-1. When creating a new account, `StorageFees.setupStorageForAccount` will be called wit the `AuthAccount` of the account to setup:
+1. When creating a new account, `StorageFees.setupAccountStorage` will be called with the `AuthAccount` of the account to setup:
-    - A `StorageCapacity` resource needs to be added int accounts private storage with the `minimumAccountStorage` and the `FlowVault` used as payment.
+    - A `StorageReservation` resource needs to be added into the accounts' storage.
-    - A Capability to get the value of `storage_capacity` needs to be added to accounts public storage
+    - A `StorageReservationReceiver` needs to be added to accounts public storage
-2. When purchasing more storage for an account:
+2. When purchasing more storage for an account (by using its `StorageReservationReceiver.deposit`):
-    - Accounts `StorageCapacity.storage_capacity` needs to increase
-    - Accounts `StorageCapacity.FlowVault` needs to increase
+    - Accounts `StorageReservation.FlowVault.balance` needs to increase
-    - Accounts `StorageCapacity.purchases` need to be appended to (for the purposes of correctly refunding storage)
 3. When refunding storage.
-    - Accounts `StorageCapacity.purchases` should be updated
+    - Accounts `StorageReservation.FlowVault.balance` needs to decrease
-    - A `FlowVault` should be returned
+    - A `FlowVault` needs to be be returned
-4. For convenience of use it should be possible to add a snippet of code to any transactions that does the following:
-    - checks if a certain account is over storage capacity
-    - if it is buy the minimum amount of storage (divisible by `minimumStorageUnit`) that puts the accounts storage used under capacity.

 ### Register Migration